NITCbase/nitcbase.github.io/docs/Design/Buffer Layer/BlockBuffer.md

 int BlockBuffer::setBlockType(int blockType){

     unsigned char *bufferPtr;
-    // get the starting address of the buffer containing the block using loadBlockAndGetBufferPtr(&bufferPtr).
+    /* get the starting address of the buffer containing the block using loadBlockAndGetBufferPtr(&bufferPtr). */

     // if loadBlockAndGetBufferPtr(&bufferPtr) != SUCCESS
         // return the value returned by the call.

     // store the input block type in the first 4 bytes of the buffer.
+    // (hint: cast bufferPtr to int32_t* and then assign it)
+    // *((int32_t *)bufferPtr) = blockType;

-    // update the StaticBuffer::blockAllocMap entry corresponding to the object's block number.
+    // update the StaticBuffer::blockAllocMap entry corresponding to the
+    // object's block number to `blockType`.

-    // update dirty bit by calling appropriate method of StaticBuffer class.
+    // update dirty bit by calling StaticBuffer::setDirtyBit()
     // if setDirtyBit() failed
         // return the returned value from the call